The Survival Bandit Problem: A Regret-wise Pareto-optimal Policy

+A more visual description of EXPLOIT-UCB-DOUBLE is given in Figure~\ref{exploit_dbl_tree} and its pseudo-code is given in Algorithm~\ref{double_exploit_algo}.
+We denote by $\pi^n$ the policy associated with EXPLOIT-UCB-DOUBLE with input parameter $n$.

-with the convention that $t_j = \min(\tau(B, \pi), T) + 1$ if the above set is empty.
-We define EXPLOIT-UCB-DOUBLE in Algorithm \ref{double_exploit_algo} as the policy which, at each time step $t$, performs EXPLOIT-UCB pretending that the initial budget is $B$ if $t<t_1$, and $jnB^2$ if $t_j\leq t< t_{j+1}$ for some $j\geq 1$.
-The underlying principle of EXPLOIT-UCB-DOUBLE is that, as long as the cumulative reward is low, it performs safely like an EXPLOIT policy in order to minimize the probability of ruin, and once the cumulative reward becomes large, it starts exploring more in order to start the reward maximization, and behaves more similarly to UCB.
+The underlying principle of EXPLOIT-UCB-DOUBLE is that, as long as the cumulative reward is low, it performs safely like an EXPLOIT policy in order to minimize the probability of ruin.
+Then, progressively as the cumulative reward becomes larger, EXPLOIT-UCB-DOUBLE allocates more budget for exploration and behaves more similarly to UCB, so that it starts the cumulative reward maximization.